Will Smith (footballer, born 2005)

-William Thomas Smith (born 30 November 2005) is an English professional footballer who plays as a midfielder for club Stoke City.
+William Thomas Smith (born 30 November 2005) is an English professional footballer who plays as a midfielder.

 Club career

 Smith began his career with Stoke City progressing through the club's academy, making his professional debut on 27 August 2024 in a 5–0 EFL Cup victory away at Middlesbrough.
+Smith made a further two appearances in the EFL Cup in 2025–26.
+On 12 March 2026, Smith joined Northern Premier League Division One Midlands side Mickleover on a one-month loan.
+Smith left Stoke at the end of the 2025–26 season after not having his contract renewed.
+Smith joined Nantwich Town on 8 Septemeber 2026.